Fear Theater: Danger on Paper

 In 2025, the panic is over “trans shooters.”
 A handful of incidents, and suddenly it’s a craze, no different than the old urban legend of razor blades in Halloween candy.
 Fear theater is about spotlight, not scale.

 Meanwhile, in Israel, a young girl can walk alone at 3 a.m.
-Millions have.
-Most crime is bike theft or stolen phones on the beach.
-Yes, terrorism exists.
-But we feel safe.
+Millions know this.
+The worst of the non-terrorist crime in Israel is bike theft or stolen phones on the beach.
+But, yes, terrorism exists.
+So Israelis feel safe, considering terrorism like any other violence, while outsiders fear crime different to the kind they’re used to.

 Because safety is contextual and relative.
 Some feel safe in war, where at least the rules are clear.
 Some cancer patients feel safe on their deathbed, because they’ve accepted the worst.
 Safety isn’t the absence of danger.
 It’s the presence of belonging, order, and familiarity.